Merger control

 Prohibition as a last resort

-This was the case in the proposed takeover of Pipeline Méditerranée-Rhône, a 760 km long pipeline network supplying refined products to depots in south-east France (2021), and in the proposed acquisition of joint control of a Géant Casino hypermarket in the Troyes area by Soditroy and the Association des Centres Distributeurs E. Leclerc (2020).
+This has occurred twice since 2009.
+The first case involved the proposed takeover of Pipeline Méditerranée-Rhône, a 760 km pipeline network supplying refined products to depots in southeastern France (2021).
+The second concerned the proposed joint acquisition of a Géant Casino hypermarket in the Troyes area by Soditroy and the Association des Centres Distributeurs E. Leclerc (2020).

-Call-in of a case by the French Minister of the Economy
+Call-in by the French Minister of the Economy

-Exceptionally, the French Minister of the Economy may request that a case be subject to a Phase 2 review or “call-in” the case, i.e. override the decision of the Autorité by issuing a decision based on public interest reasons other than upholding competition (industrial development, international competitiveness of the companies in question, job creation or protection).
+In exceptional cases, the French Minister of the Economy may request that a case be subject to a Phase 2 review or “call in” the case, i.e. override the decision of the Autorité by adopting a decision based on public interest considerations other than upholding competition (industrial development, international competitiveness of the companies in question, job creation or protection).

-To date, this power has been used only once, in the case of the takeover by Cofigéo of certain assets of the Agripole group (William Saurin, Panzani, Garbit) in 2018.
+To date, this provision has been used only once, in 2018, in the case of the takeover by Cofigéo of certain assets of the Agripole group (William Saurin, Panzani, Garbit).

 Avenues for appeal

-The parties and any interested third parties have two months to file appeal against a decision by the Autorité de la concurrence before the French Administrative Supreme Court (Conseil d’État).
+The parties, as well as other interested third parties, have two months to appeal a decision by the Autorité de la concurrence before the French Administrative Supreme Court (Conseil d’État).

 Print the page